You can audit 80% of your website's SEO health in 60 minutes using only free tools like Google Search Console and PageSpeed Insights

 Most agency SEO audit PDFs are automated tool dumps with no prioritisation, and they are designed to overwhelm you into hiring the agency

-The 5 most common issues costing Singapore businesses organic traffic are missing H1 tags, duplicate title tags, slow mobile speed, no Google Business Profile, and thin service pages
+The 7 most common issues costing Singapore businesses organic traffic include missing H1 tags, duplicate title tags, slow mobile speed, no Google Business Profile, thin service pages, keyword cannibalization, and no post-publish SEO

 DIY everything you can, then hire a professional specifically for technical crawl issues, site migrations, or penalty recovery